Issues Analogous to Circumcision

 11. Mouse tails protected

-UW professor barred from animal testing
+professor barred from animal testing

 By Sharon Pian Chan